Warnings for Naprelan

 Inform patients of the signs of an anaphylactic reaction (e.g., difficulty breathing, swelling of the face or throat).
 Instruct patients to seek immediate emergency help if these occur [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].

 NAPRELAN, like other NSAIDs, can cause serious skin side effects such as exfoliative dermatitis, SJS, and TEN, which may result in hospitalization and even death.
-Advise patients to stop NAPRELAN immediately if they develop any type of rash and to contact their healthcare provider as soon as possible [see WARNINGS AND PRECAUTIONS].
+Advise patients to stop taking NAPRELAN immediately if they develop any type of rash or fever and to contact their healthcare provider as soon as possible [see WARNINGS AND PRECAUTIONS].

 Female Fertility